rkulla/pydiction/README.md

 And it contains useful dunder methods, conventions, etc such as: `self` `object` `__init__(` `__name__` `__main__` etc.

 Because it's just a text file, it's very flexible since you can do things like re-order how you want things to appear in your popup completion menus.
 By default things will appear in alphabetical order, but if you want `else` to come before `elif`, there's nothing stopping you.
+In fact, the bundled dictionary comes with some keywords and stuff re-arranged by likely usage as best as I could manage.

 Make sure you download the latest version of Pydiction to get the most up-to-date version of complete-dict.
 New modules are usually added to it every release.